 A New Approach for the Norwood Procedure

-Duke pediatric heart surgeons are credited with developing and honing a new approach for the Norwood operation that reduces risk and is better tolerated by these newborn infants.1 Traditionally, surgeons were forced to stop the heart and cool the body’s organs to slow blood flow during surgery.
-But Duke pediatric heart surgeon Joseph Turek, MD, PhD, and his team developed a way to perform the operation while the heart continues to pump.
+Duke pediatric heart surgeons are credited with developing and honing a lower-risk approach for the Norwood operation.
+Traditionally, surgeons were forced to stop the heart and cool the body’s organs to slow blood flow during surgery.
+But Duke pediatric heart surgeon, Joseph Turek, MD, PhD, and his team developed a way to perform the operation while the heart continues to pump.
 This allows the heart, brain, and other vital organs to continue receiving blood flow, which lowers the chance of organ malfunction and increases the odds of survival from an average of less than 88% to more than 97%, according to the Society of Thoracic Surgeons.

 Dr. Turek has performed the Norwood procedure hundreds of times and is a leader in the field.